New to Moovweb? Here’s a list of some frequently asked questions and answers.

 Awesome User Experience

-With RWD, you are constrained in the UX you can provide your mobile user.
+With responsive design, you are constrained in the user experience you can provide your mobile user.
 For example, you can’t change the fundamental layout of a page, or create a totally new mobile-only page.
 You can do that easily with Moovweb.
-With Moovweb, you can create a highly tailored UX, using RWD techniques plus the various other tools Moovweb provides.
+With Moovweb, you can create a highly tailored user experience, using responsive design techniques plus the various other tools Moovweb provides.

 With Moovweb, you can centralize that entire transformation process by removing the scripts you’re not using for mobile and compressing the scripts you are using into a single file and a single HTTP request.
 Your HTML transformations will correspond to your CSS that is cleaned up and empowered by Sass.